Everyone Who Thinks Making Money Is Success: Stop Doing What You're Doing And Read This

 But is this the real meaning of life?
 You don't know.
 This cliché course of education, earning, making a family and then teaching exactly the same lesson to your kids.
 Asking them to get inspired by the fellow neighbour's kid who earns a handsome sum in a multinational company and keeping them far away from the last benchers who dream of becoming artists someday.

 And it's not your fault, what you teach your kids.
-Our education system is only too shallow, it teaches us almost everything but to follow our dreams, the one purpose of our existence.Share
+Our education system is only too shallow, it teaches us almost everything but to follow our dreams, the one purpose of our existence.Share this quote

 Deep down inside, people antagonise the conflict in their heads as they fool themselves by believing in their 9 to 5 routine and still feeling jealous of all those who went ahead and recognized their dreams.